The Executive Who Couldn't Stop Working Late

 Right now, you're probably thinking about your own internal conflicts.
 The ones that keep you up at night.
 The ones that make you feel like two people trapped in one body.
 The ones you've tried to solve a dozen different ways.
 If you are not thinking about them, then, I invite you to.
 This is your opportunity.

 These conflicts aren't character flaws or personality traits.
-They're internal conflicts, and they're costing you more than you realise.
+They're structural — built into the competing demands of the role itself — and they're costing you more than you realise.

 The Personal Price of Internal Conflict